 As a domain owner, you have control over how much of your personal or business information is being publicly shared while ensuring you provide accurate WHOIS information for your domain.
 Be smart - secure your contact details by purchasing Domain Privacy when you order your domain.
 You'll thank us later when you're not getting spammed or sent a bunch of junk mail.

-How To Enable Domain Privacy
+Managing Domain Privacy

 The following instructions will show you how to enable Domain Privacy for your domains via the Customer Portal.
 Most eNom and Launchpad domains can be managed in your portal.